ablaamim/ft_printf/README.md

 **For %s, the precision is the maximum field width.**

-To be aware:
+:small_red_triangle_down: To be aware of :

-* flag '0' is ignored when flag '-' is present
+* flag '0' is ignored when flag '-' is present.
-* flag '0' is ignored when flag '.' is present (%d e %i)
+* flag '0' is ignored when flag '.' is present (%d e %i).
-* flag '0' results in undefined behavior with '%c', '%s' and '%p'
+* flag '0' results in undefined behavior with '%c', '%s' and '%p'.
-* flag '.' results in undefined behavior with '%c' and '%p'
+* flag '.' results in undefined behavior with '%c' and '%p'.

 ---